Discovering Subgroups with Exceptional Survival Characteristics: Discovering Survival Subgroups

-Recall that subgroups are selected via rules, so we first formalize the language of these rules.
+\textbf{Learnable Rules.} Subgroups are selected via rules, so we first formalize the language of these rules.
 Traditionally, a subgroup is defined by a hard rule $\sigma\colon\mathbf{x}\mapsto\bigwedge^p_{j=1}\pi(x_j;\alpha_j,\beta_j)$, where each $\pi$ is a Boolean condition evaluating to true (1) if a covariate $x$ falls within the interval defined by lower and upper bounds $\alpha,\beta\in\mathbb{R}$, e.g.~\emph{“$18 < \text{age} < 32$”}.
 To integrate rule induction into a gradient-based optimization pipeline, we employ a continuous relaxation of these logical expressions.

-To facilitate differentiable subgroup discovery, we use soft rules $\hat{\sigma}\colon\mathcal{X}\to[0,1]$ consisting of soft conditions $\hat{\pi}\colon\mathbb{R}\to[0,1]$.
+To facilitate differentiable rule induction, we use soft rules $\hat{\sigma}\colon\mathcal{X}\to[0,1]$ consisting of soft conditions $\hat{\pi}\colon\mathbb{R}\to[0,1]$.
 These soft conditions model the probability of a covariate being inside the specified interval via a composition of two opposing sigmoids located at the learnable bounds $\alpha$ and $\beta$.
 A temperature hyperparameter $\tau>0$ controls the strictness of the bounds; as $\tau\to 0$, the soft condition $\hat{\pi}$ converges to a Boolean interval (Fig.~\ref{fig:box1}).

 Following \citet{xu:2024:syflow}, we define the soft condition as

 and the differentiable rule learner using a weighted harmonic mean of soft conditions as